pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 ---

 ### 4. Reflexivity Is the Agency That Embodies Purpose
 The essay rightly highlights reflexivity—the fact that how we are seen shapes who we become—as central to human experience.
-But reflexivity is not a flaw in science; it belongs to a **higher order of causality**, one that **precedes** the scientific framework.
+Despite being overlooked, reflexivity is not a flaw *within* science; rather, it belongs to a **higher order of causality**, one that **precedes** the framework of science.

 In Aristotelian terms, reflexivity is a form of **efficient cause**—agency in motion, directed toward a *telos* (final cause).
 The reflexive loop is not noise but **patterned action ordered by purpose**.

-For any “subjective science” to mature, it must go beyond private phenomenology and root itself in a **relational teleological order**—a coherent chain linking subjective experience to objective form through successive causal dependencies.
+For any “subjective science” to mature, it must move beyond the constraints of phenomenology and graft itself into its rightful place within a **relational teleological order**.
+This constitutes a coherent chain that links *subjective* and *objective* relationships, necessitating clarity on what *precedes* and *succeeds* within a sequence of causal dependencies.

 Absent this, we relapse into the relativism of humorism, where every view becomes self-justifying and nothing can be falsified—because agency and purpose remain unexamined or wrongly subordinated to empirical method.